jodersky/akka-serial/downloads/index.md

 </table>

 <p class="small">*These are the platforms for which a native library is included in the release.
-Flow is POSIX compatible so it can be built for a lot more platforms.</p>
+akka-serial is POSIX compatible so it can be built for a lot more platforms.</p>
 </div>

 </div>

 ## Release Notes
-Consult the <a href="https://github.com/jodersky/flow/blob/master/CHANGELOG.md">release notes</a> for important changes.
+Consult the <a href="https://github.com/jodersky/akka-serial/blob/master/CHANGELOG.md">release notes</a> for important changes.

 ## Requirements
 Flow depends on Akka 2.4 and requires a Java runtime version of 1.8.
-It is released for Scala binary versions 2.11 and 2.12.0-M5.
+It is released for Scala binary versions 2.11 and 2.12.

 ## Previous Versions
-Archived releases are available in <a href="https://github.com/jodersky/flow/releases">GitHub releases</a>.
+Archived releases are available in <a href="https://github.com/jodersky/akka-serial/releases">GitHub releases</a>.